Fresh Lit. Nourishing Goods. Rooted Encounters.

 Black, woman-owned bookshop powered by Black food.

-• We serve (embrace) inclusive Blackness and the diversity of Black identities worldwide in such a way that protects, respects, and is sensitive to the dignity of all Black people and opposes anti-Blackness in all of its forms.
+• We serve inclusive Blackness and the diversity of Black identities worldwide in such a way that protects, respects, and is sensitive to the dignity of all Black people and opposes anti-Blackness in all of its forms.

 • ★★